DeepLabCut/DeepLabCut/docs/functionDetails.md

 configuration files contain meta information with regard to the parameters of the feature detectors.
 Key parameters are listed in Box 2.

-- At this step, the ImageNet pre-trained ResNet-50, ResNet-101 and ResNet-152 weights will be downloaded.
+- At this step, the ImageNet pre-trained networks (i.e. ResNet-50, ResNet-101 and ResNet-152, etc) weights will be downloaded.
 If they do not download (you will see this downloading in the terminal, then you may not have permission to do so (something we have seen with some Windows users - see the **[WIKI troubleshooting for more help!](https://github.com/AlexEMG/DeepLabCut/wiki/Troubleshooting-Tips)**).

-**CRITICAL POINT:** At this step, you select the network you want to use, and any additional data augmentation (beyond our defaults).
+**CRITICAL POINT:** At this step, for **create_training_dataset** you select the network you want to use, and any additional data augmentation (beyond our defaults).
 You can set ``net_type`` and ``augmenter_type`` when you call the function.
+For **create_multianimaltraining_dataset** we already change this such that you will use imgaug, ADAM optimization, and batch training.
+We suggest these defaults at this time.

 **DATA AUGMENTATION:** At this stage you can also decide what type of augmentation to use.
 The default loaders work well for most all tasks (as shown on www.deeplabcut.org), but there are many options, more data augmentation, intermediate supervision, etc. Please look at the [**pose_cfg.yaml**](https://github.com/AlexEMG/DeepLabCut/blob/master/deeplabcut/pose_cfg.yaml) file for a full list of parameters **you might want to change before running this step.** There are several data loaders that can be used.
 For example, you can use the default loader (introduced and described in the Nature Protocols paper), [TensorPack](https://github.com/tensorpack/tensorpack) for data augmentation (currently this is easiest on Linux only), or [imgaug](https://imgaug.readthedocs.io/en/latest/).
 You can set this by passing:``` deeplabcut.create_training_dataset(config_path, augmenter_type='imgaug')  ```